aws-controllers-k8s/community/docs/contents/dev-docs/testing.md

 ACK, applying custom resources, and tear-down) took less than 30 seconds.
 This is for the warmed caches case.

+#### Repeat for other services

+We have end-to-end tests for all services listed in the `DEVELOPER-PREVIEW`, `BETA` and `GA` release statuses in our [service listing](../services) document.
+Simply replace your `SERVICE` environment variable with the name of a supported service and re-run the IAM and test steps outlined above.

 ### Background